Administration Guide 2018-19

 Ideally, training for School Coordinators should occur early, certainly prior to the beginning of the parental consent process.
 This should be a general training touching upon all aspects of the survey, but focusing on the responsibilities detailed in the Administration Instructions and Assurance of Confidentiality Agreements.
+Consider giving school coordinators, a copy of Task 21, which outlines what should be completed starting three weeks prior to survey administration.
 Topics should include:

 - The purpose, value, and requirements of the survey.

 - A description of the parental consent process, highlighting special concerns for the type of parental consent you are using (such as high parental consent rates for active and the withdrawal process for passive.

 - The importance of maintaining standard survey administration procedures.

 - Their role in documenting school, class, and student participation, including how to fill out the printed survey Transmittal Envelope or online Participation Form.

 The teacher training should cover the same areas as that for School Coordinators, although not necessarily with the same focus.
 What is most important is motivating them to support the CHKS and communicate this enthusiasm to the students.
 Go over the Teacher Instructions in the Administration Instructions guide with them, emphasizing the important role that teachers play in the parental consent process and in providing correct information on the Transmittal Envelopes (paper surveys) or Participation Form (online administration).
 Review the proctoring information if teaching staff will proctor the survey.